-Once the gateway is enabled for your tenant, configure your gateway by going to Z-Payments Settings > Setup Payment Gateway page.
-When selecting a Gateway Type, choose Vantiv.
+Once the gateway is enabled for your tenant, configure your gateway by going to Payments Settings > Setup Payment Gateway page.
+When selecting a Gateway Type, select Vantiv Payment Gateway, API v8.10 or Vantiv.

 There are some common fields you must complete for every gateway configuration.
 We recommend reviewing our Setup Payment Gateway documentation for information on these common fields:

 - Use Gateway Test Environment